Information Technology at University of Missouri-Kansas City

 *The racial-ethnic minorities figure is the total number of graduates minus White, international (nonresident), and unknown-race graduates.

-Students who finish Information Technology program at University of Missouri-Kansas City often pursue the following types of careers:
+Students who finish Information Technology program at University of Missouri-Kansas City pursue many career paths.
+Here are the best-paid careers for Information Technology graduates, ordered by median annual salary:

 |---|---|